US minimum wage raise could boost remittances

 Wilfredo Vargas currently sends $160 to his children twice a month from the $8.25 per hour he earns.
 When the executive order signed by President Barack Obama takes effect in 2015, which will raise minimum federal-contract wages to $10.10 an hour, Vargas said he could send almost $200 every two weeks.
 This increase would help his children buy more food, clothes and medical care, he said.

-The problem is many immigrants will be the victims [of a minimum wage increase] the least-skilled workers will be the first people laid off
+the least-skilled workers will be the first people laid off”]

 Stephen Moore, chief economist at the Heritage Foundation, a conservative think-tank, said minimum wage raises could enable migrants with job security to send more money to families abroad, but he argues these raises will not benefit Latino migrants and their families across the board.